colshrapnel/phpdelusions.net/stackoverflow.md

 ### The eternal controversy

-Stack Overflow was designed to sit between two stools: to answer "ad-hoc" questions and ["to build a library of detailed, high-quality answers to every question about programming"](https://stackoverflow.com/tour).
-But when pursued simultaneously, these two goals are rather mutually exclusive, and, as a result, frantically step on each other's toes, greatly *worsening* the achievement of both.
+Stack Overflow was designed to help programmers two way: by answering questions asked explicitly, and by creating ["a library of detailed, high-quality answers to every question about programming"](https://stackoverflow.com/tour), so people can instantly find an already existing answer to their question.
+It turned out that, if pursued simultaneously, these two goals are rather mutually exclusive, and, as a result, frantically step on each other's toes, greatly *worsening* the achievement of both.
 I call it the eternal controversy of Stack Overflow.

+If you think of it, a good canonical question should be specicifally made, by making it precisely formulated, supplied with a good informative title, and stripped of all insignificant details.
+But people usually don't ask canonical questions.
+They just have a hot, "ad hoc" problem they need a solution for.
+After realizing that (and having accumulated a fair amount of questions), Stack Overflow has started to tighten the rules, asking people coming for help to ask only canonical questions.
+But it doesn't seem to work.

 Current regulations are so confused that it make users to clash in every direction:

 - People asking questions don't understand why it's forbidden.
 And ask anyway.
 - People willing to help do not understand why it's forbidden to help a fellow human being to get out of a simple confusion.
 And do it anyway, guerrilla-way, even if it takes a long discussion in the comments under already closed question
 - People who keep in mind that library of high quality answers, get bewildered by the number of low quality questions (and answers as well, because such a question hardly gets a good answer)
 - While restricting new questions, Stack Overflow still encourages that [mad race](https://meta.stackexchange.com/questions/9731/fastest-gun-in-the-west-problem) of adding more and more new answers.
 Simply because people are awarded internet poins only for adding new answers but never for improving existing ones
 - Finally, all that mess *is* "the library of answers" we have.
 As a result, people coming from search have to shuffle through innumerable attempts to answer their question, as opposed to settling with a single canonical answer

-Or, rather a funny fact: Stack Overflow claims itself being [not a forum](https://stackoverflow.com/tour), but if you take a look at any [popular question](https://stackoverflow.com/q/40480/285587), it looks *exactly like a forum thread,* where answers or comments often [argue with each other](https://stackoverflow.com/a/51522896/285587).
+Or, such a funny fact: Stack Overflow claims itself being [not a forum](https://stackoverflow.com/tour), but if you take a look at any [popular question](https://stackoverflow.com/q/40480/285587), it looks *exactly like a forum thread,* where answers or comments often [argue with each other](https://stackoverflow.com/a/51522896/285587).

 But, out of all that confusion, I'd say that experience for people coming to ask a question is the worst.

 ### The problem

 *Most questions currently asked on Stack Overflow are off topic*.
-Or so it looks.
+Or so it looks like.
 Right now I am looking at the list of new questions under the [[Java]](https://stackoverflow.com/questions/tagged/java?tab=Newest) tag.
 Most of them are either already closed, or in the process, having one or few close votes on them.

 And it's no wonder, given the list of closure reasons: